veerbhadrasolanki/FoodKart/README.md

 # FoodKart
-The food ordering app using Kotlin
+This app is for user to be able to display list of restaurants, dishes and favorite for later.
+It was built using MVVM, WorkManager ViewModel, and kotlin was the language choice.

+The scope of this demo application is limited to show list of restaurants, list of dishes, list of favourites, order food and order history.

-Features
+### Features
+- View list of Restaurants and Dishes.
+- See Order details.
+- Favorite Dishes.
+    - Click on the like button

+## Getting Started

+- The first step is to clone/download this repository

-Open the project in your android studio
+- Open the project in your android studio

-Goto File-> Sync Project with Gradle Files
+- Goto File-> Sync Project with Gradle Files

-Goto Buil -> Rebuild
+- Goto Buil -> Rebuild

-Run -> Run app/Shift+F10
+- Run -> Run app/Shift+F10